Table of contentsSkip table of contents

 Cataracts is the leading cause of blindness.
 It progressively clouds the lens of your eye.
 Glaucoma is the second most common cause of blindness and decreases your peripheral vision, followed by your central vision.
 It's sometimes called tunnel vision, though that's an umbrella term for a number of different impairments.

-Using these simulators you'll notice how difficult it is to read regular text.
+Using the simulators in Polypane you'll notice how difficult it is to read regular text.
 People with blurred vision can usually compensate for it with glasses or magnification, but it still helps to make sure that your page remains scannable.
 Make sure that your headers are large enough to be readable with these simulators.
 That will make sure your page is scannable without too much strain.

 Not all visual impairments are physical.
 Some are situational as well: they only occur when you're in a certain situation.
 Polypane lets you simulate two of these: Bright sunlight, and night mode.